SFSF99/WebFileChecker-Prestashop/README.md

 Extension support:

-No support (too busy), but a few questions will be answered in the Prestashop forum (see link above).
+No support (too busy), but a few questions will be answered in the Prestashop forum (see link above) or on this <a href="mailto:webfilechecker@ooawebstore.eu">special email address</a> (but only domain addresses, no hotmail, gmail etc.).

 Only bugs will be fixed later concerning the extension itself.

-Questions will be NEVER answered per email!

 Extension history: